 Education Loan for Management Quota Eligibility Requirements

-Here's what you need:
+Here is what you typically need:

 - You must be an Indian national who has been admitted under the management quota.